streamnative/oxia/docs/ks8-deploy.md

 int your Kubernetes cluster, you won't need any extra steps.
 It would directly start collecting monitoring data from Oxia clusters.

-The Helm chart for the Oxia cluster uses a `monitoringEnabled` flag to decide whether to install the service monitor.
+The Helm Chart for the Oxia cluster uses a `monitoringEnabled` flag to decide whether to install the service monitor.
 If you don't have Prometheus installed and don't want to install it, you can set `monitoringEnabled: false` to skip this part.